 Dental implants in Jacksonville provide long-term and highly effective results for patients missing multiple teeth.
 Multiple missing teeth can be replaced using several separate dental implants to replace individual teeth.
 When more than one tooth is lost or missing, multiple dental implants can provide an effective replacement with durable results.

 Dr. Alexander in Jacksonville, FL offers several dental implant treatment options.
 Dental implants offer patients who are missing multiple teeth a stable and healthy oral foundation for a lifetime of beautiful smiles.
 With an almost 98% success rate, dental implants offer a permanent and secure missing teeth treatment option.

 Types of Dental Implants for Multiple Missing Teeth

-The type of dental implants procedure you receive will depend on the number and location of your missing teeth as well as your overall oral health.
-Dr. Alexander will schedule a consultation with you at his Jacksonville FL dentist office to determine which type of dental implants is best for you.
+The type of dental implant procedure you receive will depend on the number and location of your missing teeth as well as your overall oral health.
+Dr. Alexander will schedule a consultation with you at his Jacksonville FL dentist office to determine which type of dental implant is best for you.
 He will then develop a personalized treatment plan for the patient tailored to their cosmetic goals, dental health concerns, and budget.

-If you are missing several consecutive teeth, then a dental implant supported dental bridge is the best treatment option.
+If you are missing several consecutive teeth, then a dental implant-supported dental bridge is the best treatment option.
 A dental bridge is traditionally secured using prepared adjacent teeth, essentially damaging healthy teeth.
 With the use of dental implants, a dental bridge can be permanently secured in place which helps to preserve the healthy adjacent teeth.
 Implants provide more structural support for the jaw and bite and need less maintenance.